MatviiB/scheduler/README.md

 +-----------------+------------------------------+-----------+-------------+-----+----------+

 ```

 To use Scheduler you need to copy commands to schedulers table.

-Note: every scheduler:create execution will soft delete old tasks and create fresh commands data.
+Note: every `scheduler:create` execution will soft delete old tasks and create fresh commands data.
 ```
 php artisan scheduler:create
 ```

-To use Scheduler you need enable it by adding to your .env next line:
+To use Scheduler you need enable it by adding to your `.env` next line:
  ```sh
 SCHEDULER_ENABLED=true
 ```

-Lets check status and scheduled tasks:
+Let's check status and scheduled tasks:
 ```
 php artisan scheduler:show
 ```

 And you will see something like this:
 ```
 Scheduler is enabled.